 Santa Cruz is home to world-famous surf, the University of California Santa Cruz (UCSC), and miles of stunning redwood forests, with plenty pursuits for adventurers from all walks of life.
-As a surf destination, Santa Cruz has rightfully earned its place in the annals of the sport’s history, and a number of living legends still live there today.
-In the 1950s, Jack O’Neil moved to town and introduced the wetsuit, forever changing the sport — transforming surfing into a year-round, worldwide phenomenon.
+Santa Cruz has rightfully earned its place in the annals of the sport’s history, and a number of living legends still live there today.
+In the 1950s, Jack O’Neil moved to town and introduced the wetsuit, forever changing the sport — transforming surfing into a year-round, worldwide phenomenon, with some of the best surfing in the world.
 The town also houses the Santa Cruz Surfing Museum which is worth checking out on a day off.

 During my four years attending college at UCSC, I spent countless hours exploring the redwood forests and riding my bike to and from the beach, surfing until my fingers were numb and my nose full of saltwater.
 Since I graduated in 2012, I make it a point to return annually.
 There’s something about the town’s beauty and perfect waves that draw me to return year after year.